ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

 FILTER = memberOf=CN=group,CN=developers,DC=example,DC=com
 ```

 Note that the cases in the above example is significant.
+The `memberOf` attribute is only available in Active Directory.

 ## Known Issues